sraksha123/2020_CSE_21/readme.txt

 Week 3 progess:

-1. We have improvised gui using youtube tutorials and other.
+1. We have improvised gui using youtube tutorials and edureka website.

 2. We used filtering techniques to remove noise from the image.